Seven3x/deepc-paper-code/README.md

 Animate result, simulate or exit (a/s/e): e
 ```
 ## Key insights
 [2] utilizes an inner control loop to regulate the yaw of the quadcopter, effectively keeping it "straight."
 This allows the linearized dynamics to approximate the real system well for small orientation angles, enabling DeePC to focus on controlling the position of the quadcopter without needing to learn the influence of the motors on yaw orientation.
 In contrast, this work includes both the quadcopter’s orientation (Φ, Θ, Ψ) and position (X, Y, Z) as outputs since no inner controller is used.
 As a result, DeePC is also responsible for regulating the yaw in this setup.
 If yaw is not explicitly regulated, the quadcopter tends to drift, causing the body frame to gradually misalign with the inertial frame.
-Once this deviation becomes too large, the system may become unstable.
-This misalignment is problematic because DeePC relies on data that is closely aligned with the inertial frame.
+Once this deviation becomes too large, the system becomes unstable as DeePC relies on data that is closely aligned with the inertial frame.
 Alternative adaptive DeePC techniques could be explored to address the issues of the drift, but that lies outside the scope of this project.

-The following points were key to achieving satisfactory results:
+The following points are key to achieving satisfactory results:
   - It is important to penalize **u - u<sub>r</sub>** in the cost function, rather than just **u**, where **u<sub>r</sub>** is the steady-state control input.
   - **T<sub>ini</sub>** should be chosen as small as possible without compromising performance.
   - Regularization is essential for handling nonlinear dynamics.